If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 The safe storing of honey supers allows you to safely use them in a beehive stack.
 Both beginner and experienced beekeepers can store honey supers safely.
 You get the best safety when you take into account the various risks that honey supers face in storage and mitigate them.

-You should also consider a multi-pronged approach to ensuring the supers are in best storage conditions.
+You should also consider a multi-pronged approach to ensuring the supers are in the best storage conditions.
 Most importantly, dryness, aeration and light penetration are the factors you should consider.
 We discuss them below, alongside other methods you can use when you store honey supers to ensure that they remain in top condition.

 1. Closable Sheds